Johannesburg to Kenya

 Marvel at the crashing white water of Victoria Falls, cruise the sprawling Okavango Delta and stake out natural waterholes in the Khama Rhino Sanctuary.
 This 37-day adventure is your ticket to diverse offerings and immersive experiences throughout Africa.
 Witness Ngorongoro Crater and the big cats of the Serengeti.
 Travel through verdant national parks and remote highland villages.
 Come face-to-face with wild animals and explore landscapes rich in natural beauty on this memorable journey across Africa’s south to the eastern plains.

-Get right in the action today, jumping aboard a traditional mokoro – a dugout canoe steered by friendly local 'polers' – for an Okavango waterways experience.
-With some luck, you could spot some of the delta's unusual wildlife and exotic birdlife.
-Spend some time today exploring the maze of lagoons, lakes and streams on foot too, led by experienced local guides.
-Tonight, you’ll camp on a remote island right in the heart of the wilderness, falling asleep to the humming and buzzing of the African heartlands.
+Today you’ll get right in the action and jump aboard a traditional mokoro – a dugout canoe steered by friendly local 'polers'.
+Cruise the Okavango waterways and look out for the delta's unusual wildlife and exotic birds.
+Spend some time today exploring the maze of lagoons, lakes and streams on foot too, with your experienced local guides.
+Tonight, you’ll camp on a remote island right in the heart of the wilderness!
+Fall asleep to the humming and buzzing of the African heartlands and soak up one of those ‘I’m so far from home’ moments.

-Wake up early and head out on a sunrise walk.
-Along the way, keep watch for elephants, and if the timing is right, you might also come across some Cape buffalo!
-These noble-looking beasts are more dangerous than they look, and their horns double as a kind of bone shield that's fittingly known as a 'boss'.
-Returning to camp for breakfast, you’ve got the rest of the day to relax.
-A refreshing swim, or perhaps a nap, could be on the cards – both good ideas in the warmer part of the day.
-Alternatively, take another mokoro trip to soak up that serene river atmosphere.
+Wake up nice and early this morning and head out on a sunrise walk.
+Along the way, keep watch for elephants and if the timing is right, you might also come across some Cape buffalo!
+These noble-looking beasts are more dangerous than they look and their horns double as bone shield that's fittingly known as a 'boss'.
+Return to camp for breakfast, where you’ll have the rest of the day to relax.
+A refreshing swim, or maybe a nap could be on the cards – both good ideas in the warmer part of the day.
+Alternatively, take another optional mokoro trip to soak up that serene river atmosphere.

-Get up early and hit the road for Nata (approximately 6–7 hours).
-This small town is situated near the stunning Makgadikgadi Salt Pans, which are some of the largest on earth, covering around 12,000 square kilometres.
-This afternoon, take an excursion in an open vehicle to explore these seemingly endless plains in the Nata Bird Sanctuary.
+Get up early and hit the road for Nata.
+This small town sits near the stunning Makgadikgadi Salt Pans, which are some of the largest on Earth covering around 12,000 square km.
+This afternoon, you’ll take an excursion in an open-air vehicle to explore these seemingly endless plains in the Nata Bird Sanctuary.
 Surrounded by the Kalahari Desert, the pans are naturally dry and salty for a large part of the year.
-During this time, the arid landscape has an eerie feel to it as heat mirages disorientate the senses.
-Then, after the rains hit, it becomes a grassy refuge for migratory birds and animals.
+During this time, the arid landscape has an eerie feel and the heat mirages can make you feel disoriented.
+After the rains hit, the pans become a grassy refuge for migratory birds and animals – a perfect setting for wildlife lovers!

-Use your free time to visit the magnificent Victoria Falls.
-This thundering curtain of water is one-and-a-half kilometres wide, falling 108 metres into a narrow gorge below.
-In the wet season, the spray created can rise up an incredible 400 metres and the falls become a raging torrent.
+Use your free day today to visit the magnificent Victoria Falls.
+This thundering curtain of water is 1.5 km wide, falling 108 m into a narrow gorge below.
+In the wet season, the spray created can rise up an incredible 400 m and the falls become a raging torrent.
 In the dry season, the view of the falls is unobstructed by spray and you can see little islets in the river below.
 Be sure to ask your local leader for their tips and advice on what to do in Victoria Falls.

-Depart Victoria Falls and travel toward Bulawayo (approximately 7 hours) via the Victoria Falls Wildlife Trust – one of The Intrepid Foundation’s projects.
+Depart Victoria Falls and travel to Bulawayo via the Victoria Falls Wildlife Trust – one of The Intrepid Foundation’s projects.
 Here you can learn about the rescue and rehabilitation of wildlife, human-wildlife conflict and the trusts role in anti-poaching.
 There may also be a chance to meet any rescued or orphaned wildlife currently in their care.
-Onwards to Bulawayo – known locally as the 'City of Kings', Zimbabwe's second-largest city has an interesting history and some impeccable colonial architecture.
+After, arrive in Bulawayo – known locally as the 'City of Kings', Zimbabwe's second-largest city has an interesting history and some impeccable colonial architecture.

 Wake up early and get ready to track rhinos in Matobo National Park.
 Home to a significant population of black and white rhinoceros that can be tracked on foot.
 As your expert guide takes you through the park, look out for other game like leopards, warthogs, and springhares.
 You'll also learn about the local plants and trees, including wild pear and paperbark, and discover San paintings and the fascinating rock formations.
 The Matopos area has great spiritual and cultural significance to the local people and there are many sites within the park where important ceremonies still take place.

-Drive the short stretch to Masvingo (approximately 5–6 hours).
-This colonial settlement – the oldest in Zimbabwe – makes for the perfect base from which to explore the Great Zimbabwe Ruins.
-The ruined city, now a World Heritage-listed site, was first constructed in the 11th century.
+Drive to Masvingo today.
+This settlement – the oldest in Zimbabwe – makes for the perfect base from which to explore the Great Zimbabwe Ruins.
+The ruined city, now a UNESCO World Heritage-listed site, was first constructed in the 11th century.
 It's thought to be the former royal palace of the Zimbabwean monarch.
 Spend a few hours exploring this intriguing site before heading off to camp for the evening.

-Travel to Harare today (approximately 5–6 hours).
-You will arrive at your destination in time for lunch.
+Travel to Harare today.
+You'll arrive at your destination in time for lunch.
 You only have an hour or two to explore Zimbabwe's capital city, so if you're feeling active and up for a stroll, get out and make the most of it.
 Perhaps head to the National Gallery, the museum, the botanical gardens or simply wander the city centre and visit the colourful markets.

-Today you will cross into Zambia and drive to your campsite just outside Lusaka, Zambia's capital (approximately 8 hours).
+Today, you'll cross into Zambia and drive to your campsite just outside Lusaka, Zambia's capital.
 Your journey begins with a nice scenic drive to the border.
 At some point during the day there will be an opportunity to stop at an ATM and stock up on any supplies you might need at a shop or market.

-Spend some time checking out Lusaka before a long day of travel.
+Spend some time checking out Lusaka before a long day of travel today.
 You'll see that it's a modern city but still retains a traditional African feel.
-Afterwards, travel on to Petauke (approximately 8 hours).
+After, travel on to Petauke, where you'll spend the night.

-After breakfast, travel (approximately 4 hours) to a workshop in South Luangwa where local craftswomen take snare wire recovered from poaching traps and transform it into jewellery inspired by the African bush.
+After breakfast, travel to a workshop in South Luangwa where local craftswomen take snare wire recovered from poaching traps and transform it into jewellery inspired by the African bush.
 The women will show you around their purpose-built workshop and give you a chance to try coiling or hammering the wire yourself.
 For each sale made, a donation is given to anti snare patrols dedicated to the conservation of the region.
-Afterwards, make your way through the heartland to South Luangwa National Park (approximately 2 hours).
+After, make your way through the heartland to South Luangwa National Park.
 The concentration of animals around the Luangwa River and its lagoons is among the highest in Africa.
 Many elephants, buffaloes, leopards, Thornicroft’s giraffes and lions are known to roam here.
 There are also some 400 species of birds inhabiting the area.
 A great way to experience South Luangwa and its beautiful scenery is to take an optional river trip – ask your group leader for more details.

-Cross the border into Malawi and continue straight to your camp on the shores of Lake Malawi (approximately 9–10 hours).
+Cross the border into Malawi and continue straight to your camp on the shores of Lake Malawi.
 Malawi is dominated by its lake, which covers almost a fifth of the country and provides a livelihood for many local people.
 Fishermen, fish traders and canoe and net makers all ply their trade on the lake.
 A common sight is that of a fisherman in a bwato (a dugout canoe made from a hollowed tree trunk) fishing on the still lake at the break of day.
 Your campsite at Kande Beach is right on the shore, so take some time to rest and relax.

-Drive to your camp in Chitimba (approximately 8 hours).
-Chitimba lies along the coast of Lake Malawi and has lovely beaches, friendly locals and a laidback atmosphere.
+Drive to your camp in Chitimba, which lies along the coast of Lake Malawi and has lovely beaches, friendly locals and a laidback atmosphere.
 When you arrive, perhaps take a stroll and acquaint yourself with this different part of the lake.
 Enjoy the scenery of banana palms, papaya trees and the Livingstonia and Nyika mountains looming nearby.

-Today is a long travel day into Tanzania and its southern highlands (approximately 11 hours).
+Today is a long travel day into Tanzania and its southern highlands.
 Sit back, relax and watch as the countryside passes by.
-On arrival you will set up camp on the grounds of a farmhouse situated on the outskirts of this pleasant settlement.
+When you arrive, you'll set up camp on the grounds of a farmhouse situated on the outskirts of this pleasant settlement.
 The area is filled with natural bush land which can make it a bird watchers paradise.
 Make the most of this rural setting by doing some stargazing before you retire for the night.

-Today we drive to the edge of Mikumi National Park.
+Today you'll drive to the edge of Mikumi National Park.
 Situated at the foot of the thickly wooded Uluguru Mountains, Mikumi is Tanzania's fourth largest national park.
-In the afternoon we head off on 4WD Game Drive with a local expert guide.
-This less touristed park is home to impressive numbers of elephants, hippos, giraffes, zebras, buffalo, warthogs, wildebeest and impalas – and maybe even a predator or two if you're lucky!
+In the afternoon we head off on 4WD Game Drive with a local expert guide.This less touristed park is home to impressive numbers of elephants, hippos, giraffes, zebras, buffalo, warthogs, wildebeest and impalas – and maybe even a predator or two if you're lucky!

 Catch a ferry to Africa's 'Spice Island' of Zanzibar.
 Filled with pristine white-sand beaches, winding cobblestone alleyways and fragrant bazaars, Zanzibar has had a colourful history – everything from slave traders to Arabian sultans and fruit exporters.
 The sight of traditional dhows sailing along the coast evokes what the island must have been like in centuries ago.
 The old part of Zanzibar's main city is known as Stone Town, and the best way to see this is on foot, exploring the markets, shops, mosques, palaces and courtyards.
 When the sun is setting, why not grab a drink from a bar overlooking the seafront.
 A seafood curry at a local restaurant is also a great choice.
 You'll spend the night in Stone Town at a basic inn.